Gassandrid/ewan.my/content/Notes/Biology/Eukaryotic Cells.md

 author:
 ---

-**Eukaryotic Cells** are a type of [[Cell]] that have a membrane-bound nucleus and other membrane-bound organelles.
+**Eukaryotic Cells** are a type of [[Cell]] that have a membrane-bound nucleus and other membrane-bound [[organelles]].
 They are typically larger and more complex in structure than prokaryotic cells.
 Eukaryotic cells are found in all multicellular organisms, including plants, animals, fungi, and protists.

 ![[Pasted image 20250908210538.png]]